The Vanishing Shadows: Vietnamese Children Trafficked into Europe’s Underbelly

 Common trafficking routes (ECPAT)

-Steve Robson of Northants Live reported in 2020 that at least eight boys were still missing from Northampton (link), but of the names referenced, only one (Quang Dang Le) is actually included in the UK Missing Persons database.
-A Thai journalist noted one child placed into the British foster system had previously been stolen twice before and was missing the last time she went to find him (Lankasri).
+Steve Robson of Northants Live reported in 2020 that at least eight boys were still missing from Northampton (link), but of the names referenced, only one (Quang Dang Le) was actually included in the UK Missing Persons database.
+A Thai journalist further noted that one child placed into the British foster system had previously been stolen twice before and was missing once again the last time she went to find him (Lankasri).

 Regardless of whether they come on lorries and boats or through the school systems, their fates are tragic.
 Most upon arriving in Britain are forced into work in a variety of black market jobs including prostitution or unskilled labor in nail salons, massage parlors, restaurants, garment factories, construction, etc. (Lankasri).